cydparser/cabal/doc/cabal-package.rst

 The benchmark may be described using the following fields, as well as build information fields (see the section on `build information`_).

-.. pkg-field:: type: interface (required)

-    The interface type and version of the benchmark.
-At the moment Cabal only support one benchmark interface, called ``exitcode-stdio-1.0``.

-Benchmarks using the ``exitcode-stdio-1.0`` interface are executables that indicate failure to run the benchmark with a non-zero exit code when run; they may provide human-readable information through the standard output and error channels.

 .. pkg-field:: main-is: filename

-    :required: ``exitcode-stdio-1.0``

     The name of the ``.hs`` or ``.lhs`` file containing the ``Main`` module.
 Note that it is the ``.hs`` filename that must be listed,